 And sure chances are ZFB could chuck up a bigcartel site and we’d all still flock to buy her range.
 But a cohesive, simple to use website could increase conversions and reduce customer churn.

 Over to you

 What did you learn from the Go-To website?
 And how could you use those lessons to improve yours?

-Or if you’d rather leave the thinking/obsessing/nitpicking to me, book in a Tough Love Website Audit and make your website do it’s damn job already!
+Or if you’d rather leave the thinking/obsessing/nitpicking to me, book in a Reality Check Audit and make your website do it’s damn job already!